top of page

 ________________

 You’ve probably been through these four stages at some point in your life and career.
-Whether you’re starting a new business venture, hobby, or pursuing a personal dream, the first stage is certainly the most fun: blissful ignorance!
+Whether you’re starting a new business venture or pursuing a personal dream, the first stage is certainly the most fun: blissful ignorance!
 But eventually you move through the next three stages and get really good at what you’re doing until, one day, it will seem effortless, too.

 bottom of page